The History of Glenfall House

 Mitchell owned the house until his death in 1965, after which the house was sold to a Martin Crabbe, who sold much of the Arts and Crafts furniture, and removed the top storey of the house and remodelled the hall and staircase.

 In 1980 the house and part of the grounds were bought by the Community of St Peter and St Paul, and in 1991 the community gifted the estate to the Diocese of Gloucester.
 The house and the gardens were subsequently restored by the Glenfall House Trust and opened as a conference centre in 1992.
-After 25 years hard use the property was seen as surplus to requirements and placed up for sale.
+After 20 years hard use the property was seen as surplus to requirements and placed up for sale in 2011.

 In 2016 Glenfall House and the 4-acre estate were purchased by Dianne and Dave Evans who felt it was important to preserve the historic building for future generations to enjoy.
 They set about a full renovation and upgrade of the property to turn it into the exclusive-use venue you see here today.
 The gardens and house are subject to an ongoing maintenance schedule to guarantee its future preservation.